 Millimetron space observatory (Spektr-M) is a project of Astro Space Center of Lebedev Physical Institute , Russian Academy of Sciences (ASC LPI).
 It will be a 10-meter space telescope designed to study various objects in the Universe at millimeter and infrared wavelengths from 0.07 to 10 mm.
 The observatory has two operational modes: Space-Earth interferometer and the single-dish.
 The first mode will provide high angular resolution up to 10-8 – 10-9 arcseconds to study the structure of the most compact objects in the Universe – supermassive black holes.
 The second mode will have the best sensitivity to study the weakest sources of the Universe.

 High sensitivity is achieved by deep cooling of the telescope mirror system and on-board scientific payload.
 While, high angular resolution is provided by the orbit configuration.
-The observatory is located near the Lagrange point L2, located at 1.5 million kilometers from Earth in the anti-solar direction.
+The observatory will be located near the Lagrange point L2 at a distance of 1.5 million kilometers from Earth in the anti-solar direction.

-The prime contractor for the space complex development is Federal State Unitary Enterprise "Lavochkin Research and Production Association”.
-The prime contractor for the scientific equipment development is Astro Space Center of Lebedev Physical Institute, Russian Academy of Sciences and its main accomplice – JSC “Information Satellite Systems – Reshetnev Company”, which is responsible for the design of space telescope construction, assembly and testing of the scientific payload.
+The prime contractor for the development of spacecraft bus is Joint-Stock Company “Lavochkin Research and Production Association”.
+The prime contractor for the development of scientific payload and scientific program is Astro Space Center of Lebedev Physical Institute of Russian Academy of Sciences.
+JSC “Information Satellite Systems – Reshetnev Company” is responsible for the design of space telescope construction, including space antenna, assembly and testing of the scientific payload.